Work Injury Lawyers in Cleveland

 Third party vendors, manufacturers, or other negligent individuals or companies are not bound by the no-fault nature of workers’ comp, however.
 Our Cleveland workplace injury lawyers can help you bring a civil lawsuit against these third parties to seek compensation.
 Any monetary awards received in a third-party claim will not affect workers’ compensation awards, meaning you can seek additional damages for your pain and suffering, mental distress, and other injuries caused by a third party while you were on the job.

 - Defective products or machinery

 - Slip and falls on private property while on the job

 - Assaults on workers

 We Handle the Sophisticated, Complex Work Injury Claims Others Cannot

 You won't know if you have a legitimate claim for a third-party lawsuit unless you speak with an experienced workplace injury attorney.
 Spangenberg Shibley & Liber LLP’s trial lawyers have protected the rights of injured workers in Ohio since we opened our law firm doors 70 years ago.
 We are selective in the cases we handle and take a sophisticated approach to the complex evidence and issues that are part of every third-party liability workplace injury claim.

 In a legal environment where everyone is fighting to protect his or her best interests, we prepare the evidence carefully and concisely.
-When our experienced attorneys negotiate a settlement with the insurance company for damages, we leave no room for doubt that your case has the merit to take to trial if the negligent party or insurance company doesn't offer a fair settlement.
+When our experienced job accident attorneys negotiate a settlement with the insurance company for damages, we leave no room for doubt that your case has the merit to take to trial if the negligent party or insurance company doesn't offer a fair settlement.

 We Work with Your Workers' Comp Attorney